Nancy S. Jecker: Academic work

 Jecker was elected President of the International Association of Bioethics (2022-2024).
-She was a two time recipient of the Japanese Society for the Promotion of Science International Fellow award (2021–2022 and 2018–2019) and a three time Rockefeller Foundation Fellowship awardee.
+She was a three time recipient of the Japanese Society for the Promotion of Science International Fellow award (2025, 2021–2022, and 2018–2019) and a three time Rockefeller Foundation Fellowship awardee.
 Jecker was a visiting professor at the National University of Singapore Yong Loo Lin School of Medicine, Centre for Biomedical Ethics (2018); Scholar-in-residence at the Brocher Foundation in Geneva, Switzerland (2017); visiting professor at The University of Bucharest Research Institute, Romania (2017); and keynote speaker at the Israeli Ministry of Health (2017).

 Jecker was elected to the board of directors for the International Association of Bioethics (2019–2028) and to the board of directors for the American Society for Bioethics and Humanities (2016–2019).